e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these products are able to hinder the diagnostic process after entering the body.
+• Health risk arising from small pieces of magnets are risky, if swallowed, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products can hinder the diagnostic process in case of swallowing.

 People with pacemakers are advised to avoid neodymium magnets.